Tickets

 No. There is no dress code for visiting the National Palace of Sintra.

-What other attractions are near the National Palace of Sintra?
+What other attractions are near the palace?